VijaySanas3/Employee-Attrition-Analysis-Project/README.md

 - [License](#license)

 ## Introduction
-In an era of increasing competition and evolving market dynamics, understanding sales performance is crucial for strategic decision-making.
-This project focuses on analyzing Amazon's sales data using Excel and Power BI to uncover key trends, metrics, and relationships.
-By transforming raw data into actionable insights, this analysis aims to guide effective sales strategies, optimize distribution methods, and enhance overall profitability.
+Employee attrition is a significant challenge for companies looking to retain talent and maintain a productive workforce.
+This project focuses on analyzing employee attrition at XYZ Company to identify the main factors influencing turnover and provide actionable insights to improve retention strategies.
+Power BI were used to transform raw data into an interactive dashboard that HR teams can use for data-driven decision-making.
 ## Objective
-The primary objective of this project is to perform a comprehensive analysis of Amazon's sales data to derive actionable insights that can inform strategic decision-making.
-The specific goals are as follows:
+The main objective of this project is to analyze employee data and provide insights to help XYZ Company reduce its 15% attrition rate.
+The specific goals are:
+- **Identify Attrition Factors**: Analyze key metrics like job satisfaction, work-life balance, and tenure to identify patterns contributing to attrition.
-- **Analyze Sales Trends**: Examine monthly and yearly sales patterns to identify significant trends and seasonal variations.
+- **Analyze Departmental and Role-Specific Trends**: Examine which departments and roles have the highest turnover rates.
-- **Key Metrics Identification**: Highlight crucial performance indicators such as Total Revenue, Total Profit, Units Sold, Profit Margin, and Average Shipping Time.
-- **Relationship Exploration**: Investigate the relationships between various attributes, including region, product, sales channel, and order priority.
-- **Strategic Recommendations**: Provide actionable recommendations based on the insights to improve sales strategies, optimize distribution methods, and increase profitability.
+- **Provide Strategic Recommendations**: Offer actionable recommendations to improve employee retention.
-- **Interactive Dashboard Creation**: Develop an interactive Power BI dashboard to visualize key insights and facilitate dynamic data exploration by stakeholders.
+- **Interactive Dashboard**: Create a dynamic Power BI dashboard for visual exploration of insights.

 ## Data Overview
 The dataset used in this analysis consists of sales data from Amazon for the years 2010 to 2017.
 The data includes the following columns: